Yadnesh-Ranshevare/Jest/readme.md

     expect(imgByAlt).toBeInTheDocument()
 })
 ```
-this is also case sensitive and has a case insensitive version with regular expression, but it also suffer from same issue i.e, it check whether the any component contain the expected text or not
+this is also case-sensitive and has a case-insensitive version with regular expression, but it also suffer from same issue i.e, it check whether the any component contain the expected text or not

 [Go To Top](#content)